mathspp/mathspp/pages/06.about/default.en.md

 You can also share this website with your friends, colleagues, communities you are a part of, so that it reaches more people who want to learn mathematics and programming.

-Finally, if you believe in the quality and importance of this project, and/or if you would like to make a material contribution to help support the costs of running this project ad-free, you can consider [buying me a slice of pizza 🍕][bmc].
+If you have the financial freedom to do so, you can also [sponsor my work][sponsor] to help cover the operational costs of running this project.

 ### Wall of love